 And contrary to the conspiracy theories, mostly no one listened.

-Uh he um went to the State Department.
+He went to the State Department.

-Jane, his work has now obviously been completely politicized, and you've even seen Republican senators, uh, Chuck Grassley and Lindsey Graham refer him for criminal prosecution to the Department of Justice, arguing that he committed a crime and line to the FBI.
+And you've even seen Republican senators, Chuck Grassley and Lindsey Graham, refer him for criminal prosecution to the Department of Justice, arguing that he committed a crime and lying to the FBI.

-I'm curious, how does he feel about this now, having done what I assume he thought was kind of a service to the United States and trying to to reveal what he knew about Donald Trump and connections to Russians?
+I'm curious, how does he feel about this now, having done what I assume he thought was kind of a service to the United States and trying to reveal what he knew about Donald Trump and connections to Russians?

 What does he feel about now being accused of being a criminal by politicians here?

-Uh Greg Jarrett and Sarah Carter are with us.
+Greg Jarrett and Sarah Carter are with us.

-Greg Jarrett, Fox News legal analyst, Sarah Carter investigative reporter.
+Greg Jarrett, Fox News legal analyst, Sarah Carter, investigative reporter.

-Uh Greg, how many times have you read this dossier?
+Greg, how many times have you read this dossier?

 It never gets old.

-About a hundred times, and I still laugh.
+About 100 times, and I still laugh.

 Why do you laugh every time you read it?